-- Restorative practices, including acknowledging grievances. - Involvement of a parent/carer where appropriate. - Peer mentoring and mediation. - De-escalation strategies. - Physical separation of person/people presenting bullying, prejudiced or discriminatory behaviour, where necessary and possible.
+- Restorative practices, including acknowledging grievances. - Involvement of a parent/carer where appropriate. - De-escalation strategies. - Physical separation of person/people presenting bullying, prejudiced or discriminatory behaviour, where necessary and possible. - Use of support base to increase confidence and provide support. - Assessment of additional support needs, including counselling, for the person being bullied or experiencing prejudiced or discriminatory behaviour or for the person who is bullying or displaying prejudiced or discriminatory behaviour. - Involvement of other agencies and partners in health, education, police and voluntary sector.

-- Use of support base to increase confidence and provide support. - Consequences, including loss of privileges. - Assessment of additional support needs, including counselling, for the person being bullied or experiencing prejudiced or discriminatory behaviour or for the person who is bullying or displaying prejudiced or discriminatory behaviour. - Involvement of other agencies and partners in health, police and voluntary sector. - Referral to specific support service, such as Psychological Services, Education Welfare Service, Social Work or Child and Adolescent Mental Health Service (CAMHS).
+Referral to specific support service, such as Psychological Services, Education Welfare Service, Social Work or Child and Adolescent Mental Health Service (CAMHS).